-The MGIB-SR program may be available to you if you are a member of the Selected Reserve.
 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, and the Army National Guard and the Air National Guard.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 You may be entitled to receive up to 36 months of education benefits.